Top 5 Condition Monitoring Sensors in 2026

 Several distinctions emerge when comparing Tractian with the other vendors in this guide:

-If your goal is to unify condition monitoring, diagnostics, and maintenance execution in one technician-first system, Smart Trac Ultra, paired with Tractian’s CMMS, delivers a single environment where asset health data and daily maintenance work operate together.
+If your goal is to unify condition monitoring, diagnostics, and maintenance execution in one technician-first system, Smart Trac, paired with Tractian's CMMS, delivers a single environment where asset health data and daily maintenance work operate together.

 Ready to see how Tractian predictive maintenance sensors can help your operations?

-Request a demo and discover what your team can achieve when equipment health insights, AI diagnostics, and maintenance execution operate as one unified system.
+Request a demo to discover what your team can achieve when equipment health insights, AI diagnostics, and maintenance execution operate as a single unified system.

 Condition Monitoring Sensor FAQs